 SIGIL stands for Sound, Input, and Graphics Integration Library.
 It is meant to be a mind-bogglingly simple alternative to other, more complex libraries when all you want is to make a small game, teach basic 2D graphics, or otherwise remove the complexities of media programming from your C or C++ code.
 It's also cross-platform!

 It's designed to be really easy to use.
-Here is a simple example program demonstrating sprites, text, rectangles, and lines.
+Here is a simple example program demonstrating images, text, rectangles, and lines.

 int main(int args, char *argv)